 5. Opera (M1 Optimized)

 Opera is the first browser on this list that isn’t as well known as the others.
 Opera has a snappy and fast performance which has helped it gain popularity.
 Opera runs on the same Blink rendering engine as Chrome.
-This means you will be able to use Google Chrome extensions on Opera, however, you will have to download an extension that enables that feature first.
+It means you will be able to use Google Chrome extensions on Opera.
+However, you will have to download an extension that enables that feature first.

-Every browser has the same basic features, however, it’s the add-on features that help decide which browser is a fit for you.
-Some of Opera’s most popular add-on features are — A sidebar where you can pin your favorite websites and chats, Opera flow which syncs data between your phone and your PC, and an in-built VPN (Virtual Private Network) which offers unlimited access, and more.
-Opera also has an in-built battery saver feature that comes in handy if you are on the go.
+Every browser has the same basic features; however, the add-on features help decide which browser is a fit for you.
+Some of Opera’s most popular add-on features are — sidebar, Opera Flow, an in-built VPN (Virtual Private Network), and an in-built battery saver that comes in handy.

 6. Brave Browser (M1 Optimized)

-Brave Browser is another name, you may have not heard of.
-It is a pretty new browser and has gained quick popularity due to its performance and privacy features.
+Brave Browser is another name you may not have heard of before.
+It is a pretty new browser and has gained quickly due to its performance and privacy features.
 Brave is one of the fastest browsers like Chrome, Edge, and Opera are based on the Blink rendering engine.
-Just like Opera and Edge, Brave Browser also has support for Chrome Extensions which work fairly well.
+Like Opera and Edge, Brave Browser also supports Chrome Extensions which work reasonably well.

 Coming to the privacy features, Brave offers a feature called “Brave Shield” that block all ad trackers to give you one of the most private browsing experience.
-Brave also offers a feature called “Brave Rewards” that lets you opt into privacy-respecting ads and uses the revenue from those ads to reward content creators anonymously.
-Brave also has Tor built into its browser which makes for an even more private browsing experience.
+Brave also provides a feature called “Brave Rewards” that lets you opt into privacy-respecting ads and uses the revenue from those ads to reward content creators anonymously.
+Brave also has Tor built into its browser, making for an even more private browsing experience.

-One shortcoming, you will have to face is that some websites don’t work well with Brave Shield on, which may be a bit of a bummer.
-Despite that, Brave Browser is one of the best privacy-focused browsers on macOS and you should definitely give it a try.
+One drawback you will have to face is that some websites don’t work well with Brave Shield, which may be a bit of a bummer.
+Despite that, Brave Browser is one of the best privacy-focused browsers on macOS, and you should give it a try.
 When it comes to privacy and Cryptocurrencies, the best browser for macOS is Brave.

 7. Vivaldi (M1 Optimized)

 Vivaldi is a browser that focuses solely on the needs of power users who don’t mind a browser hogging up their resources.
-Vivaldi was founded by the co-founder of Opera and works on the same Blink Rendering Engine as most browsers on this list.
-This helps it to be snappy and fast.
-Since it is based on Chromium, Vivaldi also supports Chrome Extensions which can be downloaded from the Chrome Web Store.
+Vivaldi was founded by the co-founder of Opera and worked on the same Blink Rendering Engine as most browsers on this list.
+It helps it to be snappy and fast.
+Since it is based on Chromium, Vivaldi also supports Chrome Extensions, which you can download.

-Vivaldi features a ton of customization options and also lets you stack different tabs on top of each other.
-This is part of its powerful tab management tool.
-You can see the contents of the tab simply by hovering over them which saves time if you are in a hurry.
-Just like Opera, you can use the sidebar to open your favorite websites without disturbing the contents of your main tab.
-Vivaldi on macOS also allows you to change the color of your Phillips Hue Lights depending on the content in your tab, it also has a built-in screenshot and cloud sync feature.
+Vivaldi features a ton of customization options and lets you stack different tabs on top of each other.
+It is part of its powerful tab management tool.
+You can see the tab’s contents simply by hovering over them, which saves time if you are in a hurry.
+Just like Opera, you can use the sidebar to open your favorite websites without disturbing the contents of your primary tab.
+Vivaldi on macOS also allows you to change the color of your Phillips Hue Lights depending on the content in your tab, and it also has a built-in screenshot and cloud sync feature.

-Just like Opera, Vivaldi also has the same weakness: it starts to struggle if you have a lot of tabs or windows open.
-However, if you are just focussing on a few heavy websites then Vivaldi is a great browser for you.
-If it just features that matter to you; Vivaldi is going to be the best browser for macOS in your case.
+Like opera, Vivaldi also has the same weakness: it starts to struggle if you have many tabs or windows open.
+However, if you focus on a few heavy websites, Vivaldi is an excellent browser.
+If it just features that matter to you, Vivaldi will be the best browser for macOS in your case.

 The Best Browser for macOS to Surf Faster

-This ends our list of the Best Browser for macOS.
-All browsers have the same basic functionality, they differ in their add-on features.
-You should choose a browser that has all the features you need.
-For Example: “Do you need a built-in VPN?”, “Do you need a fast browser?”, “Do you need a privacy focussed browser?” etc. Hope you liked our list on the best browser for macOS.
+That ends our list of the Best Browser for macOS.
+All browsers have the same basic functionality, and they differ in their add-on features.
+It would be best to choose a browser that has all the features you need.
+For Example: “Do you need a built-in VPN?”, “Do you need a fast browser?”, “Do you need a focussed privacy browser?” etc. We hope you liked our list of the best browser for macOS.
 If you have any recommendations, you can write about them in the comments below.